 The great thing about our easy London itinerary is that it’s full of inexpensive, and actually mostly free, activities around the city.
+A trip to London can be expensive, so be wise about your spending.
 Instead of sticking to the main historic core that focuses on the Monarchy and Royal tourism, our London sightseeing plan visits cool and interesting cultural spots too, spots that you’ll recognize from movie scenes or famous events, and gets into neighborhoods.

 And we’ve got some wonderful musuems to explore too, because you can’t get to know a city without spending time in the unique parts of town.